glueckpress/avada-kedavra/README.md

 ![screenshot-3.png](https://raw.githubusercontent.com/glueckpress/avada-kedavra/assets/screenshot-3.png)

-_As a logged-in user who can manage plugins, you will see an admin notice after the plugin has been activated, either informing you that your theme has registered shortcodes and they have been disabled temporarily, or that it hasn't and that all is well._
+_As a logged-in user who can manage plugins, you will see an admin notice after the plugin has been activated, either informing you that your theme has registered shortcodes and they have been disabled temporarily, or that it hasn’t and that all is well._

 ![screenshot-3.png](https://raw.githubusercontent.com/glueckpress/avada-kedavra/assets/screenshot-4.png)